 As an alternative ('variant 2') to the guying described above, supporting stakes (made of e.g. robinia/lokust wood) can be used-- dug in and set on a stable pressure plate.
 This can be a natural stone slab, rock, or brick.
 The earth should first be compacted under the slab.
 Install the posts so that they lean outwards slightly to counteract the subsequent settling and tendency to shift inwards.

 Trellis system for blackberries with double wires and staple nails and an additional support post in the middle.
+The wires should be tensioned sequentially from top to bottom.

 End posts with a slanted supporting post in a vineyard near Meißen/Saxony; here made of reinforced concrete.
 The posts are inserted into notches.